Overview

 Caffeine

-Caffeine is a stimulant that can cause muscle twitches and spasms, including fasciculations.
+Caffeine is a stimulant that can cause muscle cramps and spasms, including fasciculations.
 Limit your caffeine intake by avoiding or reducing your consumption of coffee, tea, soda, and other caffeinated beverages.

 Alcohol

-Alcohol can disrupt the balance of electrolytes in the body, leading to muscle twitches, including fasciculations.
+Alcohol can disrupt the balance of electrolytes in the body, leading to muscle cramps, including fasciculations.
 Avoid alcohol totally or consume it in moderation.

 Dehydration

-Dehydration can result in fasciculations as well as muscle twitches and spasms.
+Dehydration can result in fasciculations as well as muscle cramps and spasms.
 Keep hydrated throughout the day by consuming lots of water.

 Stress

-Stress that is ongoing can make muscles tenser and cause twitches, including fasciculations.
-To assist in relieving stress, try stress-relieving exercises like yoga, meditation, or deep breathing.
+Ongoing stress can make muscles tenser and cause twitches, including fasciculations.
+Try stress-relieving exercises like yoga, meditation, or deep breathing.

 Lack of sleep

 A lack of sleep can increase fatigue and stress, leading to muscle twitches, including fasciculations.
-Establish a regular sleep pattern and create a sleeping environment to ensure that you receive adequate sleep each night.
+Establish a regular sleep pattern and create an environment to ensure adequate sleep each night.

 Stress Management Techniques